nikhxxt/fastapi-ecommerce-api/README.md

 ---

+## 🧩 Project Overview

+This project implements a secure, modular FastAPI backend for an e-commerce platform.
+It allows retailers to create product listings with internal metadata while ensuring that only public-facing information is exposed to customers.
+The API is designed with best practices in mind: modular routing, Pydantic-based data validation, and response filtering using FastAPI’s `response_model`.
+It is fully containerized and deployed on [Render](https://fastapi-ecommerce-api-tagg.onrender.com).

+---

-## 🎯 Goal
+## 🎯 Features

-Implement a modular, token-ready API that:
-- Accepts full product metadata
+- ✅ Accepts full product metadata including sensitive internal fields
-- Returns only public fields to customers
+- ✅ Returns only public fields (`id`, `name`, `price`) to customers
-- Is deployed on Render
+- ✅ Modular FastAPI structure with routers and schemas
-- Includes Swagger UI for testing
+- ✅ Swagger UI for interactive API testing
+- ✅ Deployed on Render for public access
+- ✅ MIT Licensed and ready for portfolio/demo use

 ---